 Marvel’s Spider-Man (PS4)

-Marvel’s Spider-Man gives players the chance to explore New York City through the eyes of the world’s favorite web-slinging superhero.
+One of the best PS4 games to play right now, Marvel’s Spider-Man gives players the chance to explore New York City through the eyes of the world’s favorite web-slinging superhero.
 Swing through an incredibly detailed open-world take on NYC while on the lookout for muggers, storefront robbers, and high-speed car thefts, dropping down to save the day with some strategic webbing and acrobatic smackdowns.
-And don’t worry: There are a handful of bigger-tier villains to fight, meaning you won’t just be dealing with petty crime.
+And don’t worry: There are a handful of bigger-tier villains to fight on this superhero game, meaning you won’t just be dealing with petty crime.

 Read our full Marvel’s Spider-Man review

 Doom Eternal (Switch, Ps4, Xbox One, Stadia, PC)